-You can have complete control over the look and feel of the numbers in your spreadsheet.
-You can follow along with this example by starting with this template.
+You can have complete control over the look and feel of the numbers in your spreadsheet by using custom number formatting in Google Sheets.
+You can follow this example by starting with this template.

 This article will walk you through the process of customizing the appearance of the numbers in your spreadsheet.
-It will teach you how to have control over the visual presentation of your numbers, with currency signs, arrows, and more.
-This is called Custom Number Formatting.
+Accordingly, it will teach you how to control your numbers’ visual presentation with currency signs, arrows, and more.
+Changing the look is called Custom Number Formatting.
 To have a comprehensive understanding of Custom Number Formatting, see this video from the Prolific Oaktree Youtube Channel.

 The data in red have a minus sign (-) before each, which indicates negative, hence, the use of red.
 On the other hand, the data in green is positive.